Abramites eques: Geographical distribution and Habitat

 This fish inhabits the Magdalena River basin in Colombia.
-Like its relative, Abramites hypselonotus, the picúo generally inhabits rocky, shallow, fast moving rivers and streams.
+Like its relative, Abramites hypselonotus, the picúo generally inhabits shallow, fast-moving rivers and streams, and refers rocky bottoms.

 Aquarium care

-If any plants are added to the tank, the picúo will eat them.
-Hardy plants like Java fern should survive but no delicate species.
+If any plants are added to an aquarium with the picúo, the fish will likely eat them.
+Hardy plants like the Java fern should survive, but the addition delicate species should be avoided.
 Branches or roots should be added to the tank to provide hiding places for the fish and soft, acidic water should be provided.
 They can be an aggressive species so only keep with tank mates that can look after themselves.
+During mating, this species forms distinct pairs and these pairs prefer to breed in dense patches of quartic weeds.

 Feeding

 A vegetable diet is best suited for the picúo.
-Algae wafers, pellets and high quality flake food can be given.
+Algae wafers, pellets and high-quality flake food can be given.
 Spinach and peas will also benefit the picúo.